synonymdev/slashtags/specs/slashtags-derivation.md

 The primary key can be used to create one or more slashtags.

 To create a slashtag, the primary key is first used to produce a **slashtag seed**.
-It is produced by a keyed, Blake2b hash function, where the key is the primary key derived in the previous step.
+It is produced by a keyed Blake2b hash function, where the key is the primary key derived in the previous step.
 The output is a 32-byte Uint8Array.

 The JavaScript Sodium [implementation](https://sodium-friends.github.io/docs/docs/generichashing#crypto_generichash_batch) for this keyed hash function is as follows: